Reproductive justice: Sex education

 Throughout the world, many people lack a quality understanding of sex education.
-Health Organizations should provide sex education including information and easy access services that can be used.
-This should include knowledge of choice about partners, choice about the timing, possible marriage, and knowledge of consent.
 According to The Pro-Choice Public Education Project, the US provides more funding towards abstinence-only sex education programs rather than comprehensive sex education programs.
 From 1996 through 2007, the US Congress committed over $1.5 billion to abstinence-only programs.
-When funding is not provided towards comprehensive sex education, students are not taught about how to prevent pregnancy and sexually transmitted diseases from occurring.
+When funding is not provided towards comprehensive sex education, students are not taught about how to prevent pregnancy and sexually transmitted infections from occurring.
 Advocates for Youth discusses how abstinence-only education programs are not effective at delaying the initiation of sexual activity or reducing teen pregnancy.
-Instead, graduates of abstinence-only programs are more prone to engage sexual activities without know how to prevent pregnancy and disease transmission.
+Instead, graduates of abstinence-only programs are more prone to engage sexual activities without know how to prevent pregnancy and infection transmission.
 Reproductive justice advocates call for comprehensive sex education to be available to all young people.

 Birth control

 Reproductive justice advocates promote every individual's right to be informed about all birth control options and to have access to choosing whether to use birth control and what method to use.
 This includes advocacy against programs that push women of color, women on welfare, and women involved with the justice system to use LARCs.
 By providing women and trans people with knowledge about and access to contraception, the reproductive justice movement hopes to lower unwanted pregnancies and help people take control over their bodies.

 Federal programs supported by reproductive justice activists date back to the Title X Family Planning program, which was enacted in the 1970s to provide low-income individuals with reproductive health services.
-Title X gives funding for clinics to provide health services such as breast and pelvic examinations, STD and cancer testing, and HIV counseling and education.
+Title X gives funding for clinics to provide health services such as breast and pelvic examinations, STI and cancer testing, and HIV counseling and education.
 These clinics are vital to low-income and uninsured individuals.
 Advocates for reproductive justice also aim to increase funding for these programs and increase the number of services that are funded.